 Whilst in IADT Sarah created a new handmade fabric medium.
 With this fabric Sarah tried bridging the gap between the notorious Art vs Craft stigma which surrounds art colleges.
 In her fourth year Sarah used her handmade fabric as a base and sewed portraits into it.
 This was Sarah’s way of demonstrating portraits can successfully be created through craft based mediums.
-This was Sarah’s first taste of sewing portraits and little did she know it would become such a huge part of her business.
+It was Sarah’s first taste of sewing portraits and little did she know it would become such a huge part of her business later down the road.

-After her time in IADT she continued to experiment with this new fabric.
+After her time in IADT she continued to experiment with her new fabric medium.
 This essentially was the beginning of Saraden Designs.

 Various Saraden Fabrics